What is a Loan?

 An unsecured loan does not involve any type of collateral.
 With this type of loan, the only recourse the lender has on your default is to freeze your account.

 They can then attempt to collect your debt using a debt collection service.
-This will also cause damage to your credit report and possibly prevent you from taking out any other loans until this one is resolved or falls off your credit report.
+This will cause damage to your credit report and possibly prevent you from taking out any other loans or getting a mortgage for a long time after you resolve the issue.

 Different Ways to Borrow Money